Silvestre17/Silvestre17/README.md

-<h1 align="center">Hi 👋, I'm André Silvestre</h1>
+<h1 align="center">Olá! 👋, I'm André Silvestre</h1>

-A budding 🚀 Data Scientist/Engineer hailing from the enchanting lands of 🇵🇹.
+Aspiring 🚀 Data Scientist/Engineer navigating the world of data from the land of pastéis de nata 🇵🇹.
 I have a degree in 📊 **[Data Science from ISCTE](https://www.iscte-iul.pt/degree/code/0322/bachelor-degree-in-data-science)** and I started a **[Master's degree in 📈 Data Science and Advanced Analytics, specializing in DS at NOVA IMS](https://www.novaims.unl.pt/en/education/programs/postgraduate-programs-and-master-degree-programs/master-degree-program-in-data-science-and-advanced-analytics-with-a-specialization-in-data-science/)**. 🎓

-I consider myself introverted 🤫 but communicative 💬, and very perfectionist 🎯 in everything I do.
+I consider myself introverted 🤫 but communicative 💬, and very perfectionist 🎯 (<cite style="font-size: 13px;">Yes, even aligning my Jupyter Notebook cells perfectly!</cite>) in everything I do.
+<cite style="font-size: 13px;">Think of me as a meticulous algorithm – I'm always optimizing!</cite>

-Although I've never had any work experience 👨‍💻, I consider myself to be hard-working 💪 and self-taught 📚, and in every project I undertake,
+Still waiting for my first official job, but my projects work overtime! 👨‍💻, I consider myself to be hard-working 💪 and self-taught 📚, and in every project I undertake,

 I always try my best.
 I love technology 🖥️, news 🗞️, and knowledge 🧠, which is why I took the Data Science course.
 At the moment, I'm interested in areas such as 🤖 Deep Learning and AI! 🚀</h3>

+Fluent in **Python**, but my debugging skills are still learning the language! 🐍

 <h2 align="left">About me:</h2>